NVIDIA/aistore/cmd/cli/resources/etl.md

 `ais etl init SPEC_FILE`

-Init ETL with Pod yaml specification file.
+Init ETL with Pod YAML specification file.

-Note: as of AIStore v3.2 only one ETL at a time is supported.
+Note: currently, only one ETL at a time is supported.

 ### Example